 Substantially all utility plant is pledged as collateral for the above notes.
 Under the terms of the loan agreements, the Cooperative is required to meet certain financial performance covenants.
-The Cooperative is in compliance with these covenants at December 31, 2023.
+The Cooperative is in compliance with these covenants at December 31, 2024.

-In December 2019, Owen Electric completed its 2020-2021 construction work plan.
-Using the construction work plan and a RUS financial forecast as support, Owen Electric filed a loan application with RUS on December 19, 2019, for \$37,500,000.
+In December 2019, Owen Electric completed its 2020-2021 construction work plan which included filing a loan application with RUS on December 19, 2019, for \$37,500,000.
 On October 28, 2020, Owen Electric received clearances from RUS allowing loan funds to be requisitioned.
-The Cooperative did not request any funds on this loan during 2020.
-During 2023 and 2022, the Cooperative advanced \$17,500,000 and \$8,000,000, respectively, on this loan.
-These advances represent the final requisitions associated with the \$37,500,000 loan application.
-At December 31, 2023, all loan funds have been advanced.
+During 2023, the Cooperative advanced \$17,500,000 on this loan which represented the final requisition associated with the \$37,500,000 loan application.
+At December 31, 2024 and 2023, all loan funds had been advanced.